awsdocs/amazon-emr-release-guide/doc_source/emr-hudi-work-with-dataset.md

 **To open the Spark shell on the master node**

 1. Connect to the master node using SSH\.
-For more information, see [Connect to the Master Node using SSH](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-master-node-ssh.html) in the *Amazon EMR Management Guide*\.
+For more information, see [Connect to the master node using SSH](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-master-node-ssh.html) in the *Amazon EMR Management Guide*\.

 1. Enter the following command to launch the Spark shell\.
 To use the PySpark shell, replace *spark\-shell* with *pyspark*\.